 - Life-sized portrait heads of eminent and other sitters in bronze, terracotta and cement fondu

 - Just under life-sized figurative sculptures in bronze, originally made in clay

 - Medium-sized abstract explorations in terracotta

-- Small figurative works and reliefs in terracotta, bronze and cement fondu in editions
+- Small figurative works and reliefs in terracotta, bronze and cement fondu

 - 2-Dimensional works including paintings and drawings

 - Thoughts on creativity and teaching methods by Thornhill

 - An essay on Thornhill by Clare Carswell MA (RCA)